karti3k/JavaGameProject/README.md

 # Text-Based Adventure Game: "Adventure Quest - Java Game"

-This is a simple text-based adventure game implemented in Java.
+Adventure Quest is a simple text-based adventure game implemented in Java using Java Swing for the user interface.
 The game consists of multiple scenes where the player can interact with objects and make choices that affect the outcome of the game.

 ## Features